savonet/book/audio.md

 nothing to fade, and the handoff would simply happen at the boundary.
 The source decides this for itself, through the `on_leave` method which we describe in [there](#sec:composition).

+There is a related question on the other side of the switch.
+Our DJ connects, the harbor input sends a metadata announcing the show, the network drops for a second and the DJ reconnects.
+Without help, our listeners would see the title of the show once and then nothing.
+The `replay_metadata`\index{metadata!replay}
+method takes care of that: when a source is selected, its latest metadata is sent again into the stream, so the show is announced at every reconnection.
+`replay_metadata` is `true` by default and the replayed metadata never overwrites a value which the source provides itself.
+Set `replay_metadata` to `false` on a source whose metadata should only be announced once.

 ### Switching and time predicates